IJustNeedOffsets/iOS-AppPatcher/README.md

 # Compiling
-Please be patiend, the source code will be uploaded as soon as I have done my .car file patches
+Please be patient, the source code will be uploaded as soon as I have done my .car file patches

 # How i randomly "discoverd" this.
 I was bored and remembered how someone asked me about accessing applications files and I said only possible with jailbreak.
 When i created an app in xcode and wanted to intigrate it in the Files app, I just thought that you can do intigrate any app in the Files app, without source code or needing to program something.